anhinga/2020-julia-drafts/April/char-rnn-software-versions.md

 ## Versions of Julia and Flux used in these experiments

-Working with Julia 1.3.1 and the following package versions (Windows 10 operating system):
+I was working with Julia 1.3.1 and the following package versions (Windows 10 operating system):

 ```
 (v1.3) pkg> status "Flux"